datakurre/automation-playground/docs/playground/index.md

 If the playground upstream configuration has been updated, it is possible to do in-place upgrade for the playground virtual machine.

-On Vagrant, open a new terminal window and type:
+On [Vagrant](../vagrant), open a new terminal window and type:
 ```shell
 sudo nixos-rebuild switch --flake github:datakurre/automation-playground/main#vagrant
 ```

-On Google Computing engine, open a new terminal window and type:
+On [Google Computen Engine](https://cloud.google.com/compute), open a new terminal window and type:
 ```shell
 sudo nixos-rebuild switch --flake github:datakurre/automation-playground/main#gce
 ```